-The Trust is managed by a board of nine trustees, helped by three lead volunteers.
+The Trust is managed by a board of ten trustees, helped by two lead volunteers.
 You can find further information about them below.

 Andrew Ashton has lived in Radley since 2008 where he is the Bursar of Radley College.
 Before that, Andrew worked in the financial services industry for many years, in a number of roles including in consultancy, change and project management and as a corporate banking manager.
 Andrew has a degree in chemistry from University College Oxford, and, despite enjoying growing up in Newcastle, considers Radley and the surrounding area his spiritual home, having been christened at St Leonard's, Sunningwell.
 A keen walker, runner and real tennis player, Andrew values all that the local area has to offer and is delighted to support the aims of the Radley Lakes Trust and play his part in helping achieve these.

 Sheena is a chartered landscape architect and brings over 25 years of experience in developing landscape-led masterplans through to implementation, focussing on large-scale and often ecologically sensitive sites.
 Sheena is a passionate advocate for the benefits that green spaces bring to health and well-being of both people and nature, and the vital role they play in mitigating, and positively combating climate change and addressing the biodiversity emergency.